SinghA01-ml/adaptive-hydrostability/README.md

 ## Running the Code

+To check out the data-processing software, download and unpack the file adaptive-hydrostability.gz

 This repository provides the full code for the workflow, allowing users to run any number of adaptive steps for each of the three problems included in the manuscript: Symmetry-breaking Channel Flow, Rayleigh–Benard Convection, and Differentially Heated Cavity.

 For convenience and quick testing, small example datasets are included, corresponding to a single adaptive step.